jcabatay/MyPortafolioWeb/README.md

 ## My portafolio web

-- My exercises to project myself as a s fullstack developer.
+- My exercises to project myself as a fullstack developer.

 ## url